servicecatalog/oscm-approval/README.md

 ```

 ## Preparation
-- Login as supplier administrator with service manager and technology manager role
+- Login to oscm-portal as supplier administrator with service manager and technology manager role
 - Register a technical user in the customer organization with administrator role and not the credentials
 - As supplier administrator create following custom attributes